 Regarding the passage in the House, Rep. Jeff Flake (R-Ariz.) released this statement:

 “This isn’t a Red-or-Blue, liberal-versus-conservative issue.
 It’s about giving near-veterans like me and many of my constituents the recognition we’ve been denied for far too long.”
 Currently, 345 out of 435, or roughly 80% of members of the U.S. House of Representatives, have no recorded military service.

 And he’s not alone.
-Senator Daniel K. Inouye (D-HI) is an Army veteran of World War II and presently the only serving member of Congress to have earned a Congressional Medal of Honor.
+Sen. Daniel K. Inouye (D-Hawaii) is an Army veteran of World War II and presently the only serving member of Congress to have earned a Congressional Medal of Honor.
 When presented with the bill’s full text, Sen. Inouye declared it “a perversion of our American values,” and refused to touch it, even with his prosthetic arm.
 Said Inouye, “I don’t want to live on this planet anymore.”

 Despite these protests, the bill has mass appeal with civilians and near-veterans on both sides of the aisle.
 Arguments will begin in earnest when the Senate reconvenes next January.
 Until then, it’s a long wait for near-heroes like Siever and Bower.